ecfm/CMU-MultimodalSDK/README.md

 ### 3.2 Merging and Accessing Datasets

-Now that we have loaded the embeddings and facet features for CMU-MOSI, we may want to merge the two sub-`Dataset`s into one `Dataset` to make them ready for the next step.
+Now that we have loaded the embeddings and facet features for CMU-MOSI, we may want to merge these two uni-feature `Dataset` into one `Dataset` to make them ready for the next step.
 And we also want to access the actual data inside.
 We'll go through the respectively.

  Here's an example of merging different features.